sebastien-plutniak/archeoviz/README.md

 ================

-`archeoViz` is a packaged R Shiny application for the *visualisation*, *exploration*, and web *communication* of archaeological excavation data.
-It includes interactive 3D and 2D *visualisations*, can generate *cross sections* and *map* of the remains, can run basic *spatial statistics* methods (convex hull, regression surfaces, 2D kernel density estimation), and display an interactive *timeline* of an excavation.
+`archeoViz` is a packaged R Shiny application for the *visualisation*, *exploration*, and web *communication* of archaeological spatial data.
+It includes interactive 3D and 2D *visualisations*, can generate *cross sections* and *maps* of the remains, can run basic *spatial statistics* methods (convex hull, regression surfaces, 2D kernel density estimation), and display an interactive *timeline* of an excavation.
 `archeoViz` can be used locally or deployed on a server, either by allowing the user to load data through the interface or by running the